 Children’s Hospice Association Scotland (CHAS)

 Children’s Hospice Association Scotland (CHAS) is a Scottish charity that provides the only hospice services in Scotland for families with a child or young person with a condition that has been diagnosed as life-shortening.

-CHAS offers care in two children’s hospices, Rachel House in Kinross and Robin House in Balloch.
-The hospices support the whole family by offering short planned breaks, emergency support, end of life care and a range of bereavement services.
+CHAS offers care in two children’s hospices, Rachel House in Kinross and Robin House in Balloch, and also a home care service, CHAS at Home.

 CHAS supports over 300 families, as well as a significant number of families who receive bereavement support.
-The services are free to families who need them and are funded mainly through the generosity of the many supporters who help the charity to raise over £7 million needed each year to provide these vital hospice services.
+The services are funded mainly through the generosity of the many supporters who help raise £9 million needed each year to provide these vital hospice services.

 DARE - Development and Research Expeditions

 D.A.R.E. is a student-run charity which aims to actively support international development projects.
 The society raise money over the course of the academic year through fundraisers such as pub quizzes, ceilidhs, and our famous coast to coast cycle!
 This year we are hosting 8 summer projects in Nepal, Ghana, Tanzania, Uganda, Malawi, Romania, Guatemala and Ireland.
 Projects involve work in teaching, running kids’ summer camps, renovation of schools, helping at malnutrition centres, etc. Students who participate in projects pay for their flights, food and accommodation, but no administration fees which other volunteering expeditions often require.
 DARE is proud to state that all money fundraised goes directly to the projects abroad.
 Starting over 12 years ago, we have raised over £20,000 and our countless number of volunteers have travelled the globe.